1.Tear brown paper bags or painter roll and make sure edges are torn – not cut.

-3. Spread on floor and smooth-out any air bubbles.
+3. Spread on the floor and smooth-out any air bubbles.

 4. Apply up to six coats of Polyurethane making sure to completely dry between coats.